Maryland DUI Stops

 Finding Defects in the State’s Case

-Depending on your case, a deft Maryland defense lawyer has several defenses and strategies that can be used and refined to develop a defense as it relates to reasonable suspicion.
+Depending on your case, a deft Maryland defense attorney has several defenses and strategies that can be used and refined to develop a defense as it relates to reasonable suspicion for a DUI stop.
 The following are some of the most common arguments that can be used to defend you against an invalid stop.

 - Speeding – The officer was using faulty equipment when she or he “clocked” you for speeding.